Marlin for Addison

 My Top Commitments to You:

 Unify Addison: Unfortunately, some of our residents are politically divided.
-At present we are wasting too much time and negative energy with one side of the community fighting another side.
-MY first goal will be to bring more of our residents together.
-It’s time to come together and channel all of our energy working together for the greater good of Addison.
+At present we are wasting too much time and negative energy fighting one another.
+It's time for us to work together for the greater good of our community.

 Pragmatic Decision Making: I will tap into the brain power of anyone that can help us with better decision-making.
 Council members make roughly 300 voting decisions over a year's time.
 I make decisions and cast votes based upon what’s best for Addison and seek input to help me discover the optimal solution to our voting items.